-- Machine Switch-On
+- Machine switch-on

-- Programming the First Part
+- Programming the first part

-- Graphically Testing the First Program
+- Graphically testing the first program

-- Tool Setup
+- Tool setup

-- Workpiece Setup
+- Workpiece setup

-- Running the First Program
+- Running the first program

-1.2 Machine Switch-On
+1.2 Machine switch-on

-Acknowledging the power interruption and moving to the reference points
+Acknowledge the power interruption and move to the reference points

 Switch-on and crossing the reference points can vary depending on the machine tool.
 Your machine manual provides more detailed information.